UMCarpentries/intro-curriculum-r/paper/paper.md

 # Statement of Need

-The University of Michigan instance of The Carpentries has taught workshops using a curriculum originally created by The Carpentries organization.
+Since 2015 until recently, the University of Michigan instance of The Carpentries taught workshops using a curriculum originally created by The Carpentries organization.
 In that time, our instructors found several advantages and disadvantages to using the original Software Carpentry curriculum.